cerfacs-globc/icclim/doc/source/how_to/dask.rst

    -  Don't instantiate multiple client with different configurations, put everything in the same Client constructor call.
-   -  Beware, as of icclim 5.0.0, the bootstrapping of percentiles is known to produce **a lot** of i/o.
+   -  Beware that percentile bootstrap can still produce **a lot** of i/o on large overlapping reference and study periods.
    -  This bootstrap is scientifically important when percentile thresholds are computed on a reference period that overlaps the study period, especially for ETCCDI-style percentile-based extreme indices such as the 10th and 90th percentile temperature indices.
-For dask-backed percentile count indices, icclim automatically uses a tiled reliability path to avoid one huge bootstrap graph.
+For dask-backed percentile count indices, icclim first tries a compiled path and otherwise falls back to an exact tiled path, so users do not need to manage a huge bootstrap graph themselves.
 If the exact overlap treatment is still operationally impossible, a user may explicitly choose ``bootstrap=False`` only for fast exploratory assessment.
 This disables the overlap correction, so percentile-based results can be scientifically biased and should not be treated as the corrected final result.
    -  Expert configuration: lower ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY`` (default: ``2GB``) to reduce peak